ddemszky/framing-twitter/README.md

 All the results as well as the plots in the paper were generated using the scripts in this repository.
 Due to Twitter's privacy policy, we are not able to share the original tweets, but we are sharing the **tweet IDs** under `data/tweet_ids`.

+## Requirements

-Make sure to use Python3 when running the scripts.
+Make sure to use **Python3** when running the scripts.
 The package requirements can be obtained by running `pip install -r requirements.txt`.

 ## Folders

 `paper`

-Files and plots used to generate the paper.
+The paper as well as plots and tables.

 `data`

 - `tweet_ids`: ids of the tweets we used (unfiltered)
 - `input`: inputs for the scripts; this folder also includes all the handles of Democrat and Republican politicians we used to determine partisanship (`all_dems.txt` and `all_reps.txt`)
 - `output`: outputs of the scripts
+- `topic_eval`: the results of our topic model evaluation

 `verify_partisanship_assignment`

-Code and data for verifying our method for partisanship assignment (Section 2.1 in the paper).
+Code and data for verifying our method for partisanship assignment (Section 2 in the paper).

 `1_process_data`